saulocantanhede/tfgreek2/docs/features/after.md

 ## Feature description

 This feature includes all material found after a word: regular space character,  punctuation marks followed by a regular space character, and text-critical markers.
-This feature is populated for `phrase` and `subphrase` only in case these contain only one `word`.
+This feature is also populated for `phrase` or `subphrase` only in case these contain only one `word`.

 ## Feature values